autoreduction/queue-processor/Documentation/Technical Documentation.md

 ## Other Notes

+### Before going live with app

+To improve security: In the django settings.py generate a new `SECRET_KEY`.
+See: https://gist.github.com/ndarville/3452907.

 ### Expected message format

 Messages that are sent to the ActiveMQ broker are send as JSON.
 And example of what is expected to be included is below: